DenzelSE/DenzelSE/README.md

 #### 👋 Hi, I’m DenzelSE(Software Engineer)

 My name is Denzel Selokela, I am a software engineering almuni at Wethinkcode_ in Johannesburg.
-I want to be a Backend/DevOps Engineer and Smart Contract Engineer.
+My goals are to be a Backend/DevOps Engineer and Smart Contract Engineer.
 - 👀 I’m interested in DevOps, Blockchain and Artificial Intelligence particularly in Finances(Financial markets/centralized and decentralized Finances).
 - 🌱 I just completed System development program at Wethinkcode_ and blockchain in Africa's Blockchain Club(ABC).
 - 💞️ I’m looking to collaborate on projects that will help grow and align with my goals